Article Overview: Historic Sites In Oklahoma

 6. Chisholm Trail Museum

-The Chisholm Trail Museum that commemorates the history of the Chisholm Trail, which was a major cattle driving trail used in the late 19th century to transport cattle from Texas to markets in Kansas.
-The Chisholm Trail is named after Jesse Chisholm, a trader and rancher who established the trail in the mid-1860s.
+The Chisholm Trail was a route used in the late 19th century to drive cattle from ranches in Texas to railheads in Kansas, where the cattle could be transported by train to markets in the east.
+The trail was named after Jesse Chisholm, a trader and guide who helped establish the route.

 Top 5 Historic Sites In Oklahoma